mailgun/flanker/docs/User Manual.md

 ##### Parsing Single Address

-The parser can be used the parse mailboxes, here a mailbox is defined as a display name as well as a address spec.
+The parser can be used to parse mailboxes, here a mailbox is defined as a display name as well as a address spec.
 The parser can parse the entire mailbox (both display name and address spec) or the address spec alone.